Step 1: Download and complete the Massachusetts Notary Public Application

 Massachusetts Notary Public Application

 You will need to make arrangements to have a notary public take your acknowledgment under oath or affirmation that the information provided in the application is true.
-The Notary Search feature from Notary-services.com can be helpful in contacting a notary public.
-Simply click the link below, enter your home ZIP code and click search for a list of notaries public in your area: Click here Notary Search
+Your signature in the Oath portion of the Application will need to be notarized.
+The Find a Notary feature from Notary Rotary, Inc., can be helpful in locating a notary in your area to help process your application.

 Once you have completed the application according to the instructions provided you will need to forward it to the following address: